maudlin/weekly-docs-report/README.md

 # Automated Report Generation and Notification Script

 This script automates the creation, scheduling, and notification of reports using Google Apps Script.
-It includes enhanced error handling and customizable Slack notifications.
+It includes options for Slack and email notifications, flexible scheduling, and automatic reminders.

 ## Features

-1. **Flexible Scheduling**: Supports various scheduling frequencies, including daily, weekly, every X days, multi-weekly, and monthly.
+1. **Flexible Scheduling**: Supports various scheduling frequencies, including daily, weekly, monthly, multi-daily, and multi-weekly.
-2. **Customizable Reminders**: Allows multiple, user-configurable reminders with custom messages and lead times.
+2. **Customizable Notifications**: Choose between Slack and email notifications, or use both.
+Notifications can be sent to a specific person or distribution group.
 3. **Automated Report Creation**: Generates reports from a Google Docs template, replaces placeholders with dynamic content, and saves them in a specified Google Drive folder.
-4. **Slack Notifications**: Sends notifications and reminders to a Slack channel, and optionally sends error notifications in case of failures.
+4. **Duplicate Prevention**: Skips report creation if a report for the same date already exists.
+5. **Reminder System**: Sends reminders based on days before the report is due.
+You can use Google Apps Script triggers to set when the reminders should be sent.
-5. **Error Handling**: Integrated error handling via `try...catch` with logging and optional error notifications through Slack.
+6. **Error Handling**: Logs errors and optionally sends error notifications via Slack.

 ## Prerequisites

-- A Google account with access to Google Drive and Google Apps Script.
+1. A Google account with access to Google Drive and Google Apps Script.
-- A Google Docs template to use for report generation.
+2. A Google Docs template to use for report generation.
-- Slack Incoming Webhook URL for sending messages.
+3. Slack Incoming Webhook URL (optional) for sending messages.
-- Create a Slack channel for notifications (optional).
+4. Email addresses for notifications (optional).

 ## Setup Instructions